aherbert/gdsc-smlm/docs/background.rst

 The Gaussian profile closely approximates the profile of the Airy pattern in the plane of focus.
 This allows the location of a point source of light to be found by 2D Gaussian fitting.
 However this approximation breaks down if the focal plane is above or below the imaging plane.
 In this instance the pattern still exists as a series of rings but the relative strength of central spot is reduced.
 Consequently the Gaussian fit will be poor, or not possible, and the localisation precision will be reduced.

-.. index:: localisation fitting method
+.. index:: !
+Localisation Fitting Method

 Localisation Fitting Method
 ---------------------------